 6. Removing Mold From Your Walls

-When you begin to notice mold on your walls, that may mean that there is a more serious problem going on behind the scenes.
-Mold in your walls can be an indication of a leaky pipe or ventilation issue that you will need to address in addition to the mold removal.
+When you notice mold on your walls, that may mean a more serious problem behind the scenes.
+Mold in your walls can indicate a leaky pipe or ventilation issue that you will need to address in addition to the mold removal.
 If the source of the problem is not fixed, the mold will keep returning no matter how many remediation measures you take.
-If you do suspect a leak, clean the area and see how quickly the mold comes back.
-If it pops back up quickly, you may need to hire outside help to address the issue.
+If you suspect a leak, clean the area and see how quickly the mold produces.
+If it pops up quickly, you may need outside help to address the issue.

 5. Bathroom Mold Removal

-More often than not, mold forms in bathrooms because of a ventilation issue.
-If you have a fan in your bathroom, make sure to run it when you are taking hot showers so that the moisture and steam don’t condensate on the walls and other surfaces.
+Often, mold forms in bathrooms because of a ventilation issue.
+If you have a fan in your bathroom, make sure to run it when you are taking hot showers so that the moisture and steam don't condensate on the walls and other surfaces.
 If you live in an older home without a ventilation system in the bathroom, crack a door or window as often as you can while showering so that the steam can dissipate.
-If you notice any plumbing leaks, address the issue immediately so you don’t have any standing water.
-Standing water on the floors of your bathroom can seep into your flooring and lead to an even bigger mess down the road.
+If you notice any plumbing leaks, address the issue immediately so you don't have any standing water.
+Standing water can seep into your flooring, causing problems down the road.

 Similar to what you would do to remove mold from your walls or wood, a bleach solution mixed with water should do the trick.
-You will need to match the size of whatever sponge you are using to the area you are scrubbing the mold away from.
-If you are removing mold from the corners of your shower or grout between the tiles, something as small as a toothbrush will take care of the problem.
+You will need to match the size of whatever sponge you use to the area you scrub the mold away from.
+If you remove mold from the corners of your shower or grout between the tiles, something as small as a toothbrush will take care of the problem.

 4. Mold Removal From the Exterior of Your Home

 One of the main reasons you want to remove mold from the exterior of your home is because it is just plain ugly to look at.
-But, mold on the outside can also travel into the interior of your home, so it is best to take care of the problem as soon as possible to prevent this from occurring.
-Common places for mold to appear on the exterior of your home are decks, porches, as well as vinyl or wood siding.
-When working on the exterior of your home, a power washer will more than likely do the trick for your mold issue.
+Mold outside of the house can become an issue for the interior of the home if not treated.
+Familiar places for mold to appear on the exterior of your home are decks, porches, and vinyl or wood siding.
+When working on the surface of your home, a power washer will likely do the trick for your mold issue.

-If you have stucco or concrete walls in your home, you can use a garden hose.
+You can use a garden hose if you have stucco or concrete walls in your home.
 With these materials, give the area a light wash before applying the bleach or cleaning solution, let it sit for a couple of minutes, then rinse it away.
-When remediating mold outside, it is important to use a non-toxic solution so you will not harm plants or animals in the process.
+When remediating mold outside, it is essential to use a non-toxic solution so you will not harm plants or animals in the process.

 3. Mold In Your Kitchen

-Much like the bathroom, preventing mold buildup in your kitchen can be accomplished by cleaning regularly with bleach wipes or other cleaning solutions.
-Wipe away any water you see lingering around your sink, refrigerator, or other appliances and fix leaks as soon as you possibly can.
-When putting away your dishes and cutlery, make sure that they are completely dry before doing so to avoid mold buildup in cabinets and drawers.
+Much like the bathroom, regularly cleaning with bleach wipes or other cleaning solutions can prevent mold buildup in your kitchen.
+Wipe away any water you see lingering around your sink, refrigerator, or other appliances, and fix leaks as soon as possible.
+When putting away your dishes and cutlery, ensure that they are dry to avoid mold buildup in cabinets and drawers.

 2. Mold In Your Basement

 Mold loves basements.
-Low ventilation, humidity, and poor air flow make it the perfect home for mold to take over.
-Basements are also extremely prone to flooding, whether it be from the outside in or from leaky pipes in the upper floors.
-Basements often feature cinder block or concrete walls, which can be particularly difficult to scrub once mold develops there.
-To prevent mold in basements, regular use of humidifiers can be a huge help.
-Also making sure to keep an eye on the exterior of your home for foundation issues is another avenue you can take to be more proactive.
+Low ventilation, humidity, and poor airflow make it the perfect home for mold to take over.
+Basements are also highly prone to flooding from outside or leaky pipes on the upper floors.
+Basements often feature cinder block or concrete walls, which can be challenging to scrub once mold develops.
+To prevent decay in basements, regular use of humidifiers can be a huge help.
+Also, keeping an eye on the exterior of your home for foundation issues is another avenue you can take to be more proactive.

-To get rid of mold in your basement, you will need to scrub the surfaces down, but depending on where the mold has developed, you may end up having to replace materials.
-Drywall or ceiling tiles are especially porous, so it may be less hassle to just replace them instead of having to repeatedly clean the area if the mold comes back.
+To get rid of mold in your basement, you will need to scrub the surfaces down, but depending on where the mold has developed, you may have to replace materials.
+Drywall or ceiling tiles are exceptionally porous, so replacing them may be less hassle than repeatedly cleaning the area if the mold returns.
 If there is mold in your basement carpet, sweep the area to loosen up the spores, and let it dry in the sun.
 If you have no windows or doors in your basement that provide natural light, you can buy a fan to help dry the area out.

 1. Mold In Your Attic

-Very similar to your basement, your attic is a prime environment for mold to be happy and grow.
-Scrub any areas where you notice mold much like you would other surfaces in your home, but take note of any especially porous areas so that you can keep an eye out for mold’s return post-cleaning.
+Similar to your basement, your attic is a prime environment for mold to be happy and grow.
+Scrub any areas where you notice mold, much like other surfaces in your home but take note of any incredibly porous areas so that you can keep an eye out for mold's return post-cleaning.

-Mold can be prevented in your attic by aiming any vents to the outside of the home.
-Keeping an eye on your roof for any leaks in the shingles or skylights is also important.
+A homeowner can prevent mold in their attic by aiming at any vents outside the home.
+Keeping an eye on your roof for leaks in the shingles or skylights is also essential.